-The Merchant Marine Act of 1920, frequently called the Jones Act, establishes rights for seafarers and protects those injured in workplace accidents.
-The Jones Act is similar to a worker’s compensation claim for seafarers, except a Jones Act negligence claim provides you a wider array of recovery options following your injury if you prove your employer was at fault.
+The Merchant Marine Act of 1920, more commonly called the Jones Act, establishes rights and protections for seafarers, particularly those injured while working at sea.
+The Jones Act is similar to a worker’s compensation claim for seafarers, except a Jones Act negligence claim provides maritime workers with a broader range of recovery options following their injury if they can prove their employer was at fault.
+The Jones Act is a crucial safeguard for those working in the maritime industry, ensuring that injured workers can hold their employers accountable and receive fair compensation for their injuries.

 To recover under the Jones Act, you must first prove that you were a “seaman.”